https://github.com/feschber/lan-mouse

 ```sh

-# install lan-mouse
+# install lan-mouse (replace path/to/ with the correct path)

-sudo cp target/release/lan-mouse /usr/local/bin/# install app icon
+sudo cp path/to/lan-mouse /usr/local/bin/# install app icon

 sudo mkdir -p /usr/local/share/icons/hicolor/scalable/apps